kwonus/Quelle-Obsolete/Quelle.md

 Explicit verbs always begin with an **@**.
 There can be, at most, one *explicit* action per statement.
 Contrariwise, any number of *implicit* actions are allowed in a compound statement.
 Implicit actions are separated by semi-colons.
 A semi-colon is <u>not</u> required to separate an *implicit* action from a final *explicit* action.
 However, extraneous semi-colons are permitted, even when not required.

-STATUS and SYSTEM actions are constrained to be Singleton Statements.
-Therefore, a singleton action in Quelle always falls into one of these two syntax categories:
+SYSTEM actions are constrained to be Singleton Statements.
+System actions are identified in Section IX.

-- STATUS
-- SYSTEM

 All other syntax categories can be syntactically combined to form compound statements.
 When a compound statement includes an explicit action, it should terminate the statement.